Our summer sale: we are excited to be able to offer more demo stock at a reduced price! Find out more here

 What I am doing now

 Since 2016, I have been providing Technical and Application support for Scientifica Advanced System users, a role where I developed in-depth knowledge of Scientifica products as well as understanding of end-user applications.
-Very recently I started a new challenge as a Technical Support Manager at Scientifica.
+Very recently I started a new challenge as Global Technical Support Manager at Scientifica.

 I really enjoy my work at Scientifica; I am still helping with research, without being in a research environment.
 My role is challenging and I am always learning, which in a sense is not that different from the world of academic research.
 I really enjoy talking to academics, discussing their research with them and helping to solve their problems.
 Working for Scientifica is also very rewarding as everyone is involved in steering the company towards a common goal.